If you help run a product company or hardware startup and you want to grow your sales channels, you know…

 This measures the number of orders shipped to the customer without any negative incidents, errors or mistakes.
 These could be damaged goods, inaccurate orders, late shipments, etc. This KPI can tell you how well your fulfillment center’s operations are running, where it matters the most—the final fulfillment of order, shipped out of the warehouse.
 This is an important KPI because it measures the direct impact a problem in your supply chain could have on customer satisfaction.
 If you score high in your perfect order rate metrics, then you can avoid costly things such as returns, refunds, and the need to have a larger customer service department to deal with all of the negatives.

-This metric tells you how well all of the physical equipment that is necessary throughout the order fulfillment process is being used.
+This metric tells you how well all of the physical equipment that is necessary throughout the total order fulfillment process is being used.
 If you find that some equipment is being underutilized then you might consider if it is worth being involved in the fulfillment process, and if you believe that it is, figure out how it can be better integrated.
 On the flip side, if a piece of equipment is being overutilized then you might need to consider investing more capital to purchase additional units of that equipment.
 Overutilization can also lead to higher maintenance and potential replacement costs.
-Idle equipment depreciates without giving anything in return.
+Idle equipment depreciates without having any rate of return.
 Over utilized equipment can lead to breakdowns and stop the entire supply chain, leading to a loss in productivity.
 Your equipment must be running at optimum levels to ensure that you are getting maximum value from it.

 Average Cost Per Order

 This KPI measures how much you are spending, per order, to run a fulfillment center.
 It is calculated by taking the total number of orders that are fulfilled, and dividing that by the total costs that are incurred in operating your fulfillment center.
 These costs can include labor, damaged products, returns, operational costs (such as utilities, taxes, rent, etc.), equipment costs, and other variable costs depending on your unique warehousing needs.
 You want to ensure that these costs are as low as possible since a higher average cost per order can cut into your profits.
+By measuring the cost of goods sold you can improve your order management system and improve the amount of time it takes for order processing.

 There are many KPIs that are important to measure and understand the efficiency of your order fulfillment operations.
 While some are touched on above, it is important to figure out what is important for your specific business.
 Partnering with a 3PL can go a long way in helping you to establish KPIs and measure them over time to make sure you are getting the most efficient and cost-effective order fulfillment possible.
 They can customize KPIs and provide you with detailed reports to help you manage your operations now, and forecast for future changes.